thedersen/backbone.validation/README.md

 * 0.5.3
 * 0.9.1
+* 0.9.2

 ### Configure validation rules on the Model

 To configure your validation rules, simply add a validation property with a property for each attribute you want to validate on your model.
 The validation rules can either be an object with one of the built-in validators or a combination of two or more of them, or a function where you implement your own custom validation logic.
-If you want to provide a custom error message when using one of the built-in validators, simply define the `msg` property with your message.

 #### Example